In May, Southampton University’s John Hansard Gallery reopened to the public in its newly designed venue on Guildhall Square.

 Here you can see how Richter’s mirror paintings in Gallery 2 opaquely reflect my silhouette back out onto their variously coloured surfaces

-Gallery 3 was situated in a room with double height ceilings and two enormous windows which flooded light onto Richter’s installation of ‘4900 Farben’ – 195 panels – each with 5×5 blocks of coloured glass squares arranged in random combinations.
+Gallery 3 was situated in a room with double height ceilings and two enormous windows which flooded light onto Richter’s installation of ‘4900 Farben’ – 195 panels – each with 5×5 blocks of coloured glass squares arranged by algorithm in random combinations.
+They formed part of the plan for ‘gothic cathedral’ which inserted an arrangement of 11,500 colour squares arranged by algorithm, and using medieval glass colouring recipes, into Cologne’s restored cathedral’s 75 foot high stained glass windows.

 Gallery 3 is also where I met Iga who works at the gallery and does art and installations in her spare time.